scoconno/scoconno.github.io/mind/identity/notes.md

 The claim that mental states are identical to brain states provides a neat and easy explanation for mind brain correlation.
 Consider the property of being water and the property of being H20.
 Whenever something has the property of being water it also has the property of being H20.
 This correlation, the fact that both properties always co-occur, is explained just by the fact that these are not two properties at all.
 The property of being water and the property of being H2O are one and the same property.
 Likewise, the mind-brain identity theory claims that property of being in a certain mental state is identical to the property of being in a certain brain state.
 There is no surprise that both properties co-occur; they are one and the same property, so of course they co-occur.

-## Arguments for Mind-Brain Identity Theory
+## Argument for Mind-Brain Identity Theory
-In the next note, I will discuss perhaps the best argument for the mind-identity theory, which is called **the causal exclusion argument**.
-That argument is part of a larger discussion about mental causation, so I will defer it for now.

-Here I want to discuss what is called an argument from simplicity.
+One argument for the mind-brain identity theory is an argument  from simplicity.
 The argument arises from an application of **Occam's razor**.
 Occam's (or Ockham's) razor is a principle attributed to the 14th century logician and Franciscan friar William of Ockham.
 Ockham was the village in the English county of Surrey where he was born.
 The Latin version of the principle comes in a variety of forms:

 > Pluralitas non est ponenda sine neccesitate.
 > Frustra fit per plura quod potest fieri per pauciora.